From infant school to the Higher Education System (Universities etc.)

 An unusual itinerary that leads from the exhibition rooms of the museum, where clothes, textiles, furnishings and works from the eighteenth century are on display, to the extremely rich storerooms on the second floor, in spaces that are not normally accessible to the public.
 Here are preserved the rarest, most delicate and precious textile artefacts in the collection.
 In these storerooms, it is possible to admire the sixteenth-century calcagnini, the high wedge shoes beloved of noblewomen and courtesans, the women’s and men’s dresses of eigtheenth-century Venice, such as the famous andrienne, the favourite style of dress of Venetian women of the time, or the marsine and sottomarsine worn by men, together with accessories such as the bauta, socks and bags.
 A unique and evocative experience that also allows you to understand how a museum works ‘behind the scenes’.

-Target: Secondary schools and Higher Education System (Universities etc.)
+Target: Secondary school and higher education system (Universities etc.)

 WORKSHOPS